-Your brand is one of the most valuable, intangible assets you have.
-Tracking your brand online will provide you with a set of data you can use to improve your brand awareness, build a robust online presence, or, ultimately, increase your business bottom line.
+Your brand is one of the most valuable intangible assets you have.
+Tracking your brand online will provide you with many valuable insights.

 Here’s what’s ahead of us today:

 - The disadvantages of brand tracking

 Brand tracking is an ongoing process that involves monitoring and measuring various aspects of a brand’s performance, perception, and presence in the marketplace over time.

 It provides you with valuable insights such as:

 - What’s your social media and non-social reach,